WangX-Lab/gdGSE/README.md

 # Details

 + The function gdGSE()` is used to calculate the gene signatures or pathways enrichment score.
-  + **exp_matrix:** gene expression profiles in tumor and/or normal samples (Bulk RNA-Seq or Single cell  RNA-Seq). **Note**: when reading the input file, please set "row.names=1. **condition**: sample type ("Tumor" or "Normal") in bulk or cell annotation of single cells in "exp_matrix". **Note**: when in bulk, the "State" column are "Normal" and "Tumor". **Signature**: A list  of signatures, for example: the Gene Ontology Biological Process (GOBP) gene sets, cell type-specific signatures or a gene list correlated with interested features .
+  + **exp_matrix:** gene expression profiles in tumor and/or normal samples (Bulk RNA-Seq or Single-cell  RNA-Seq). **Note**: when reading the input file, please set "row.names=1. **condition**: sample type ("Tumor" or "Normal") in bulk or cell annotation of single cells in "exp_matrix". **Note**: when in bulk, the "State" column is "Normal" and "Tumor". **Signature**: A list  of signatures, for example: the Gene Ontology Biological Process (GOBP) gene sets, cell type-specific signatures, or a gene list correlated with interested features.**Note**: The gene name type in the Signature must be consistent with the gene type in the exp_matrix (for example, if the gene type in the exp_matrix is "Entrez Gene ID", then the gene name type in the Signature should also be "Entrez Gene ID").
-  + "data_type" is a character vector indicating the type of data (Bulk RNA-Seq or Single cell  RNA-Seq).
+  + "data_type" is a character vector indicating the type of data (Bulk RNA-Seq or Single-cell  RNA-Seq).

 &nbsp;&nbsp;